 If you are not experienced in suturing wounds, then you should not attempt it.
 Instead, your best bet is to use a butterfly bandage (or Steri-Strips).
 Other alternatives are skin glue and staples.
-These suture alternatives are fairly easy to apply and are less likely to cause more damage.
+These suture alternatives are relatively easy to apply and are less likely to cause more damage.

 The downside is that these alternatives are generally only suitable for superficial wounds.
 In deep wounds, a “void” may occur below the skin surface and result in problems like hematoma, inversion, infection, or dehiscence.

-Also known as skin-closure tape, Proxi-strips or Steri-strips, this method uses a long piece of bandage stretched from one side of the wound over the other to hold it closed.
+Also known as skin-closure tape, Proxi-strips, or Steri-strips, this method uses a long piece of bandage stretched from one side of the wound over the other to hold it closed.
 It’s particularly useful for long, straight gaping wounds, such as from a knife wound.

 MicroMend Wound Closures